richardanaya/rust-roguelike/README.md

 https://richardanaya.github.io/rust-roguelike/index.html

-Interesting detail: Rust doesn't allow mutable static globals.
+Interesting detail: Safe Rust doesn't allow mutable static globals.
 So you have to create a global mutex that holds a mutable value.
 That way all your library entrypoint functions sharing that global data are thread safe.
 Turns out there is a cargo package lazy_static that makes this easy.

 Feel free to leave an issue if you see a more idiomatic way of doing something.